(Submitted by Mrs. Ballantine)

 McCutcheon’s is tucked away in Frederick, Maryland; a quaint town with tree-lined streets, neighbors who know and generally like each other, and generations of families who are proud of where they come from and where their children call home.
 It is small town America.
 Because of this tightly bound community.
 It is an everyday occurrence when familiar faces wander in through our shop’s doors.
 It is common for us to hug our customers and ask them how the kids are or how the farm is doing.
 The people of Frederick know us and we know them.
 That’s part of the reason McCutcheon’s is a special place.

 This recipe came from one of those familiar faces that wandered into our shop.
 She taught me and my siblings in high school.
 She taught me how to appreciate books and the power of knowing how to write well.
-When she suggested this recipe it was with pride that I whipped it up and posted it on here to share with all or you.
-Thankyou Mrs. Ballantine for teaching me when I was a kid and teaching me now that I am a young adult.
+When she suggested this recipe, it was with pride that I whipped it up and posted it on here to share with all of you.
+Thank you, Mrs. Ballantine, for teaching me when I was a kid and teaching me now that I am a young adult.
 I hope I do you justice: both in my writing and my cooking.

 A note from Mrs. Ballantine: “We love this marinara sauce.
 I use it in my lighter version of eggplant parmesan.
 This healthy recipe eliminates the breading and frying.”